 Purchased lunch must be ordered on a monthly cycle through www.payforit.net.
 This link is available on the website.
 Milk or water is included in purchased lunches.
 Forms and payment must be made by the date specified so that orders can be processed in a timely manner.
 All payments must be made on-line.
 Unfortunately, late orders cannot be accommodated.
-If a student is out ill, please let the office know if the parent will pick up his/her child's hot lunch.
+If a student is out ill, the parent may pick up his/her child's hot lunch by 12:20 pm.

-The PTA offers the purchase of pizza on Monday and No Fuss Lunch (nofusslunch.com) on Wednesday and Friday.
-These must be pre-ordered
+The PTA sells pizza on Monday and Friday and No Fuss Lunch (nofusslunch.com) on Tues, Wed. and Thursday.
+These must be pre-ordered as well.
+Please see the PTA folders and website for information.